 What is Sciatica?

 Sciatica is a term used to describe a set of symptoms rather than a single disease or single condition.
-It is identified as severe pain or discomfort running from the low back and buttock region to the back of the leg making its way down to the foot and in more severe cases to b.
+It is identified as severe pain or discomfort running from the low back and buttock region to the back of the leg making its way down to the foot and in more severe cases.

 Sciatica is caused by abhorrent pressure or irritation to the sciatic nerve- hence its name.
 The sciatic nerve originates from multiple low back spinal nerves that exist from the low back region (lumbar spine).
 If your fingers represented the low back spinal nerves then your forearm would represent the sciatic nerve….getting the picture?